 The children who call St. Joe’s home are between the ages of five and 15 and have been removed from their homes due to severe abuse and neglect including but not limited to homelessness, malnutrition, emotional abuse, physical abuse, sexual abuse, and neglect.
 Once removed from the home, the child enters state’s custody and is placed in either a relative’s home, a hospital, or is referred to the foster care system while their case is being investigated.

-When a child arrives at St. Joe’s, often they have already been in multiple foster homes and have been unsuccessful in a family environment.
-They have been referred by the state for residential treatment; often arrive with nothing, but the shirt on their backs, some are even being transported from psychiatric hospitals.
+When a child first arrives to St. Joe’s, they have lived on average in 12 different places and feel hopeless for what their future may hold.
+They have been referred by the state for residential treatment and often arrive with nothing but the shirt on their backs.
 Usually, past traumas make it difficult for these children to bond and be successful in a family environment.
 They do not trust adults and fear abandonment.
 Worse yet, these children have experienced abuse or neglect from the adults whom they trusted the most.

-St. Joe’s becomes an extended family for many of its residents it is not uncommon that a child will say, “I feel safe here.”
+St. Joe’s becomes an extended family for many of its residents and it is not uncommon that a child will say, “For the first time, I feel safe.”
 St. Joe’s provides stability and treatment for some of Kentucky’s most vulnerable children and, more importantly, St. Joe’s has a 94 percent success rate of placing children with families.